lolimboi/CS30-Major-Project/proposal.md

 - Health and obsticals
 - Dialouge
 - Animations, or at least sprites made.
+- Music and sound effects, whether or not they are self made or borrowed.

 ## Nice to Have List
 - Enemies, maybe even bosses?